sathiya-shree/sathiya-shree/README.md

 ---

-## 👋 Hi, I'm Sathiya shree
+## 👋 Hi, I'm Sathiya Shree

-I'm a **full-stack developer and AI researcher** pursuing M.Sc.
-IT at SRCAS Coimbatore.
-I build web and mobile applications that solve real problems — from AI-powered career tools to mental health apps.

-**Recent highlight:** Presented research on **Explainable AI in Healthcare** at an International Conference.

-🎯 **Currently seeking:** Full-stack developer, frontend engineer, or ML engineer roles
-📍 **Preferred locations:** Bangalore, Chennai
-🚀 **Available:** Immediately for full-time positions

----
+I'm a **software engineer** with experience in building, deploying, and managing applications across the development lifecycle.
+I focus on **version control, CI/CD pipelines, and application deployment**, along with full-stack development using Python and JavaScript.

+**Recent highlight:** Built and deployed applications with automated workflows using GitHub Actions and modern deployment platforms.

 ## 🚀 Featured Projects